Skip to content

 • Gray isn't boring; it's your hierarchy backbone.
 Use 5-7 gray shades and you can build entire layouts where color accents actually pop

-Nielsen Norman Group's eye-tracking data shows colored elements receive 42% more initial fixations than monochrome neighbors (Nielsen Norman Group, 2017).
+Eye-tracking studies consistently show a colored element pulls initial fixations ahead of its monochrome neighbors.
 But flood the page with color and that advantage vanishes.
 Restraint is the skill.
 For social media content where you have roughly 1.2 seconds to stop someone scrolling, these same contrast and color principles apply, the motion design for social media guide shows how they translate into content that performs on TikTok and Reels.

 Does Whitespace Actually Improve Comprehension?